palmiak/pacamara-astro/README.md

 ## Thank you
 Without my [wife](https://agnieszkapalmowska.myportfolio.com/), this project wouldn't like half as beautiful as it looks.
 Also, if you are looking for an amazing designer - click the link above.

+## Did you enjoy this theme?
+If you don't want to miss any of the content I create, join my [weekly newsletter](https://newsletter.maciekpalmowski.dev/).